duggan/pontoon/docs/dev/testing.rst

 Set the ``MOCK`` environment variable (to anything) to return mock request data instead of querying Digital Ocean.

-This is implemented soley for end-to-end testing of the CLI, but you may find it useful in some other scenarios.
+This is implemented solely for end-to-end testing of the CLI, but you may find it useful in some other scenarios.

 Addendum